aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 -   Create a Git repository where you manage your custom site configuration data.

 !!! note
-    Multiple HardwareEvent resources are not permitted.

     Multiple `HardwareEvent` resources are not permitted.

 1. To configure the AMQ Interconnect Operator and the Bare Metal Event Relay Operator, add the following YAML to `spec.sourceFiles` in the `common-ranGen.yaml` file: